-Here are eight unusual ways to a cash injection as a student that you probably didn't even know existed.
+Here are nine unusual ways to a cash injection as a student that you probably didn't even know existed.

 And some might say there's a reason for that...

 Most know about how to make money from surveys and the like, but here are some quite different methods of boosting your bank balance.